 In this course, students will build upon their prior communication skills as outlined by the course proficiencies and the standards for foreign language learning (Communication, Cultures, Connections, Comparisons and Communities) New vocabulary and grammar will be presented through thematic units of study (daily life, travel, health, and relationships).
 Students will also use the French language to explore some aspects of contemporary culture, history and the arts of the francophone world.
 Music, the Internet, audiovisual, and print materials will support the curriculum and highlight connections between French speakers and the greater community.

 Prerequisite: Commitment to speaking French is essential.
-C or better in French III and/or teacher recommendation.
-Duration: Full Year.
-Credit: 1.0 Elective.
+C or better (equivalent to development toward proficiency) in French III and/or teacher recommendation.